apache/royale-docs/component-sets/jewel/jewel-datacontainer.md

 </j:DataContainer>
 ```

-> Notice that we can nest the ArrayList directly to the DataContainer tag because "dataProvider" is its [DefaultProperty](features/as3/metadata#default-property).
+> Note that we can nest the ArrayList directly to the DataContainer tag because "dataProvider" is its [DefaultProperty](features/as3/metadata#default-property).

 In __ActionScript__ we can do the same in the following way: